JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/element_patterns.md

 <!-- Copyright 2000-2021 JetBrains s.r.o. and other contributors.
 Use of this source code is governed by the Apache 2.0 license that can be found in the LICENSE file. -->

 Element patterns provide a generic way to specify conditions on objects.
 Plugin authors use them to check whether PSI elements match a particular structure.
 Just as regular expressions for strings test whether a (sub-)string matches a particular pattern, element patterns are used to put conditions on the nested structure of PSI elements.
-Their two main applications inside the _IntelliJ Platform_ are:
+Their two main applications inside the IntelliJ Platform are:

 1. Specifying where auto-completion should occur when implementing [a completion contributor](completion_contributor.md) for a custom language.
 2. Specifying PSI elements that provide further references via [a PSI reference contributor](psi_references.md#contributed-references).

 However, plugin authors rarely implement the [`ElementPattern`](upsource:///platform/core-api/src/com/intellij/patterns/ElementPattern.java) interface directly.
-Instead, we recommend using the high-level pattern classes provided by the _IntelliJ Platform_:
+Instead, we recommend using the high-level pattern classes provided by the IntelliJ Platform:

 | Class                                    | Main Contents                                                                                                             | Notable Examples                                                                                                                              |
 | ---------------------------------------- | ------------------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------- |